imwithsam/imwithsam.github.io/_posts/2015-10-3-Intro-to-JavaScript-JavaScripting.md

 Don't worry too much about the [Immediately Invoked Function Expression](http://benalman.com/news/2010/11/immediately-invoked-function-expression/).
-All that's doing is surrounding each function with parentheses so they'll be executed without having to call them explicitly.
+All that's doing is surrounding each function with parentheses so they'll be executed without having to explicitly call them.